Skip to content

 Associate

-Jessica is an associate in the Disputes team at Farrer & Co, with over two years and eight months experience in litigation in areas including fraud, asset tracing claims, shareholder disputes and group claims.
+Jessica is a litigation lawyer with experience in areas including fraud, asset tracing claims, shareholder disputes and group claims.

-Jessica is an associate in the Disputes team at Farrer & Co, with over two years and eight months experience in litigation in areas including fraud, asset tracing claims, shareholder disputes and group claims.
+Jessica is a litigation lawyer with experience in areas including fraud, asset tracing claims, shareholder disputes and group claims.

 Email Jessica +44 (0)20 3375 7351